smart-data-models/dataModel.Weather/WeatherObserved/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.Weather/blob/master/WeatherObserved/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **An observation of weather conditions at a certain place and time.
 This data model has been developed in cooperation with mobile operators and the GSMA.**
-version: 0.1.0

 ## List of properties

-- `address`: The mailing address  - `airQualityIndex`: Air quality index is a number used to report the quality of the air on any given day.  - `airTemperatureForecast`: Forecasted value of air temperature over a certain duration in future.  - `alternateName`: An alternative name for this item  - `aqiMajorPollutant`: Major pollutant in the Air Quality Index (AQI).  - `aqiMajorPollutantForecast`: Forecasted major air pollutant in the Air Quality Index (AQI) over a certain duration in future.  - `areaServed`: The geographic area where a service or offered item is provided  - `atmosphericPressure`: The atmospheric pressure observed measured in Hecto Pascals  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `airQualityIndex`: Air quality index is a number used to report the quality of the air on any given day.  - `airQualityIndexForecast`: Forecasted overall Air Quality Index (AQI) over a certain duration in future.  - `airTemperatureForecast`: Forecasted value of air temperature over a certain duration in future.  - `alternateName`: An alternative name for this item  - `aqiMajorPollutant`: Major pollutant in the Air Quality Index (AQI).  - `aqiMajorPollutantForecast`: Forecasted major air pollutant in the Air Quality Index (AQI) over a certain duration in future.  - `areaServed`: The geographic area where a service or offered item is provided  - `atmosphericPressure`: The atmospheric pressure observed measured in Hecto Pascals  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: Date of the observed entity defined by the user.  - `description`: A description of this item  - `dewPoint`: The dew point encoded as a number.
-Observed temperature to which air must be cooled to become saturated with water vapor  - `feelLikesTemperature`: Temperature appreciation of the item  - `feelsLikesTemperature`: Temperature appreciation of the item  - `gustSpeed`: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds.  - `id`: Unique identifier of the entity  - `illuminance`: (https://en.wikipedia.org/wiki/Illuminance) observed measured in lux (lx) or lumens per square metre (cd·sr·m−2).  - `location`: Geojson reference to the item.
+Observed temperature to which air must be cooled to become saturated with water vapor  - `feelLikesTemperature`: Temperature appreciation of the item  - `feelsLikesTemperature`: Temperature appreciation of the item  - `gustSpeed`: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds.  - `id`: Unique identifier of the entity  - `illuminance`:   - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation`: Amount of water rain registered.
 Unis:'Liters per square meter'.   - `precipitationForecast`: Forecasted rainfall over a certain duration in future.  - `pressureTendency`: Enum:'falling, raising, steady'.
 Is the pressure rising or falling?
 It can be expressed in quantitative terms or qualitative terms.  - `refDevice`: A reference to the device(s) which captured this observation.  - `refPointOfInterest`: Point of interest related to the item  - `relativeHumidity`: Humidity in the Air.
 Observed instantaneous relative humidity (water vapour in air)  - `relativeHumidityForecast`: Forecasted relative humidity (water vapour in air) over a certain duration in future  - `seeAlso`: list of uri pointing to additional resources about the item  - `snowHeight`: The snow height observed by generic snow depth measurement sensors, expressed in centimeters  - `solarRadiation`: The solar radiation observed measured in Watts per square  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `streamGauge`: The water level surface elevation observed by Hydrometric measurement sensors, namely a [Stream Gauge](https://en.wikipedia.org/wiki/Stream_gauge) expressed in centimeters  - `temperature`: Temperature of the item  - `type`: NGSI Entity type.
 It has to be WeatherObserved  - `uVIndexMax`: The maximum UV index for the period, based on the World Health Organization's UV Index measure. [http://www.who.int/uv/intersunprogramme/activities/uv_index/en/](http://www.who.int/uv/intersunprogramme/activities/uv_index/en/)  - `visibility`: Categories of visibility  - `weatherType`: Text description of the weather  - `windDirection`: Direction of the wind bet  - `windSpeed`: Intensity of the wind
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)